-Application of Categorical Exclusions (1021.410) Disagree Agree Unknown (b)(1) The proposal fits within a class of actions that is listed in X appendix B to subpart D. (b)(2) There are no extraordinary circumstances related to the X proposal that may affect the significance of the environmental effects of the proposal, including, but not limited to, scientific controversy about the environmental effects of the proposal; uncertain effects or effects involving unique or unknown risks; and unresolved conflicts concerning alternate uses of available resources. (b)(3) The proposal has not been segmented to meet the definition of X a categorical exclusion.
-Segmentation can occur when a proposal is broken down into small parts in order to avoid the appearance of significance of the total action.
-The scope of a proposal must include the consideration of connected and cumulative actions, that is, the proposal is not connected to other actions with potentially significant impacts (40 CFR Part 1508.25(a)(1)), is not related to other actions with individually insignificant but cumulatively significant impacts (40 CFR Part 1508.27(b)(7)), and is not precluded by 40 CFR Part 1506.27(6)(7)), and is not concerning limitations on actions during EIS preparation.
-B. Conditions that are Integral Elements of the Classes of NO YES Unknown Actions in Appendix B. NO 11203 Olkilowii (1) Threaten a violation of applicable statutory, regulatory, or permit X requirements for environment, safety and health, or similar 7 . requirements of DOE or Executive Orders.
-(2) Require siting and construction or major expansion of waste X storage, disposal, recovery, or treatment facilities (including 21 į incinerators), but the proposal may include categorically excluded waste storage, disposal, recovery, or treatment actions ļ or facilities; İ (3) Disturb hazardous substances, pollutants, contaminants, or X CERCLA-excluded petroleum and natural gas products that] preexist in the environment such that there would be] uncontrolled or unpermitted releases; - (4) Have the potential to cause significant impacts on X environmentally sensitive resources.
-An environmentally sensitive resource is typically a resource that has been identified]
+Application of Categorical Exclusions (1021.410) Disagree Agree Unknown (b)(1) The proposal fits within a class of actions that is listed in appendix X B to subpart D. (b)(2) There are no extraordinary circumstances related to the proposal X that may affect the significance of the environmental effects of the proposal, including, but not limited to, scientific controversy about the environmental effects of the proposal; uncertain effects or effects involving unique or unknown risks; and unresolved conflicts concerning alternate uses of available resources. (b)(3) The proposal has not been segmented to meet the definition of a X categorical exclusion.
+Segmentation can occur when a proposal is İ broken down into small parts in order to avoid the appearance of significance of the total action.
+The scope of a proposal must include the consideration of connected and cumulative actions, that is, the proposal 1 is not connected to other actions with potentially significant impacts (40 1 CFR 1508.25(a)(1)), is not related to other actions with individually 1 insignificant but cumulatively significant impacts (40 CFR Part 1508.27(b)(7)), and is not precluded by 40 CFR Part 1506.1 or § 1021.211 of this part concerning limitations on actions during EIS preparation.
+B. Conditions that are Integral Elements of the Classes of Actions in NO YES Unknown Appendix B. 11 Text (12) 20,4,4,1 i Districti (1) Threaten a violation of applicable statutory, regulatory, or permit X requirements for environment, safety and health, or similar requirements of DOE or Executive Orders.
+(2) Require siting and construction or major expansion of waste storage, X disposal, recovery, or treatment facilities (including incinerators), but the proposal may include categorically excluded waste storage, disposal, recovery, or treatment actions or facilities; (3) Disturb hazardous substances, pollutants, contaminants, or X CERCLA-excluded petroleum and natural gas products that preexist in the environment such that there would be uncontrolled or unpermitted releases; (4) Have the potential to cause significant impacts on environmentally X sensitive resources.
+An environmentally sensitive resource is } typically a resource that has been identified as needing protection through Executive Order, statue, or regulation by Federal, State, or local government, or a federally-recognized Indian tribe.
+An action -